The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Days of the week are printed above the tablets, starting with Sunday on the left.

-28-Day Schedule: For a DAY 1 START, count the first day of menstrual flow as Day 1 and the first tablet (light pink or pink) is then taken on Day 1.
-For a SUNDAY START when menstrual flow begins on or before Sunday, the first tablet (light pink or pink) is taken on that day.
-With either a DAY 1 START or SUNDAY START, 1 tablet (light pink or pink) is taken each day at the same time for 21 days.
+For a DAY 1 START, count the first day of menstrual flow as Day 1 and the first tablet (light yellow) is then taken on Day 1.
+For a SUNDAY START when menstrual flow begins on or before Sunday, the first tablet (light yellow) is taken on that day.
+With either a DAY 1 START or SUNDAY START, 1 tablet (light yellow) is taken each day at the same time for 21 days.
 Then the white tablets are taken for 7 days, whether bleeding has stopped or not.
 After all 28 tablets have been taken, whether bleeding has stopped or not, the same dosage schedule is repeated beginning on the following day.

-Spotting, breakthrough bleeding, or nausea.
 If spotting (bleeding insufficient to require a pad), breakthrough bleeding (heavier bleeding similar to a menstrual flow), or nausea occurs the patient should continue taking her tablets as directed.
 The incidence of spotting, breakthrough bleeding or nausea is minimal, most frequently occurring in the first cycle.
 Ordinarily spotting or breakthrough bleeding will stop within a week.
-Usually the patient will begin to cycle regularly within two or three courses of tablet-taking.
+Usually the patient will begin to cycle regularly within two to three courses of tablet-taking.
 In the event of spotting or breakthrough bleeding organic causes should be borne in mind.
-(See WARNING No. 11.)
+(See WARNINGS, No. 12.)

-Missed menstrual periods.
 Withdrawal flow will normally occur 2 or 3 days after the last active tablet is taken.
 Failure of withdrawal bleeding ordinarily does not mean that the patient is pregnant, providing the dosage schedule has been correctly followed.
-(See WARNING No. 6.)
+(See WARNINGS, No. 7.)